Teaching, learning and assessment

 Package 2: Package 1 plus minimum 6 hours of bespoke coaching support to address school need

-Package 3: Bespoke coaching for individual or pair of teachers.
+Package 3: Bespoke coaching for teachers, individual or pairs.
 Minimum 6 hours coaching support.

 Accelerating the progress of your most able learners